Submitty/submitty.github.io/_docs/sysadmin/configuration/saml_authentication.md

       ...
       ```

-      Correct and/or add additional SAML id to Submitty user id
-      mappings to this table either through manual database inserts or
+    * Periodically, check the validity and completeness of data in the
-      using the Web UI.
+      saml table using the username validation script:

       ```
-      TODO: ADD URL & SCREENSHOTS
+      /usr/local/submitty/sbin/saml_utils.php --validate_users
       ```

-    * Periodically, check the validity and completeness of data in the
-      saml table using the username validation script.
+      This program may run for a few minutes, it will take a few
+      seconds per user on your system.

+    * Correct and/or add additional SAML id to Submitty user id
+      mappings to this table either through manual database inserts or
+      using the Web UI, accessible from the left sidebar of a superuser account, `SAML Management`.

       ```
-      TODO: INSERT THESE INSTRUCTIONS
+      TODO: add screenshots
       ```

 4. Customize your login screen.
 Write markdown in `/usr/local/submitty/config/login.md`.